charles-bernard/ISF_add_ons/README.md

 * For each sown family of genes, do a multiple sequence alignment, learn its HMM profile.
 Retrieve sequences based on this HMM profile.
-Include retrieved sequences to multiple alignment, update the HMM profile and repeat the process until no sequences are retrieved anymore.
+Include retrieved sequences to multiple alignment, update the HMM profile and repeat the process until ???.